DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ## Object-oriented programming (OOP) and iterations using loops

-The main reason for using OOP is *polymorphism* (from the Latin “many forms”).
-Polymorphism allows a developer to consider a function’s interface separately from its implementation, making it easier to use the same function with different input types.
-To understand this, try running the following code:
+The main motivation for object-oriented programming (OOP) is polymorphism (from the Greek *“many forms”*).
+Polymorphism allows the same function to behave differently depending on the type (class) of the input object, while keeping a consistent interface for the user.
+For example, the function `summary()` produces different outputs depending on the type of input:

 ``` r
 summary(penguins$bill_depth_mm)